Original testnet participant and WorkLock supporter.

 A NuCypher worker node can be slashed, but at a rate so minute that it’s monetarily irrelevant (while still being trackable).
 Having these data points will enable the NuCypher community to use the NyCypher DAO to set an appropriate slashing policy in future.

-Yes: if your worker node fails to perform or to be online, your earnings will not be optimal.
+Yes: if your worker node fails to perform or to be online

 In short: a maximum of 366M NU will be minted and added to the initial 1B circulation by the end of Year 1.